Admissible-level $\mathfrak{sl}_3$ minimal models

 which gives an undesired linear dependence of characters unless $\lambda = \lambda'$.
 We can therefore only save linear independence if ${\lambda'_0}^I = \lambda^I_1$ and ${\lambda'_0}^{F,\wun} = \lambda^{F,\wun}_1 - 1$ for all $\affine{\lambda} \in \radmuv^2$.
 Since $\affine{\lambda}^I \in \apwlat{\uu-3}$ and $\affine{\lambda}^{F,\wun} \in \apwlat{\vv-1}$ satisfies $\lambda^{F,\wun}_1 \ne 0$, linear independence of the relaxed characters thus requires $\uu=3$ and $\vv=2$. \begin{corollary} Let $\kk$ be admissible with $\vv>1$ (so that \rhw\ $\minmoduv$-modules exist).
 Then, the characters of the $\arel{\lambda}{[\mu]}$, with $\affine{\lambda} \in \radmuv^2$ and $[\mu] \in \dcsub / \rlat$, are linearly dependent unless $\uu=3$ and $\vv=2$. \end{corollary} Of course, when $\kk$ is admissible with $\vv=1$ (so $\kk \in \NN$), the irreducible $\minmoduv$-modules are all \hw\ and their characters are well known to be linearly independent.

-As the standard module approach to modularity and fusion assumes linearly independent characters, it is therefore restricted by \cref{cor:only32} to $\themm$ (and the rational \wzw\ models $\minmod{\uu}{1}$, $\uu\ge3$).
+As the standard module approach to modularity and fusion assumes that the standard modules have linearly independent characters, it is therefore restricted by \cref{cor:only32} to $\themm$ (and the rational \wzw\ models $\minmod{\uu}{1}$, $\uu\ge3$).
 The problem here is that the definition \eqref{eq:deffchar} of characters cannot distinguish $\arel{\lambda}{[\mu]}$ from $\arel{\lambda'}{[\mu]}$ because the eigenvalues of $h_0$ and $L_0$ do not even distinguish their top spaces $\frel{\lambda}{[\mu]}$ and $\frel{\lambda'}{[\mu]}$.
 Indeed, they share the same $\slthree$-weights and eigenvalue of the quadratic Casimir.
 However, the eigenvalue of the cubic Casimir of $\slthree$ may be different, a possibility to which \eqref{eq:deffchar} is blind.